 Governance

 TENET act as the juristic person of record for SAFIRE.
 As a result, SAFIRE’s assets are owned by TENET and all SAFIRE’s staff are employed by TENET.
 Ultimately accountability, therefore, exists with TENET’s Board.
-However, TENET’s Board has granted the project significant operational autonomy.
+However, TENET’s Board has granted the Federation significant operational autonomy.

 South African Identity Federation